NOTE: This is a guest post by Anna Maria Kambourakis of Unraveling Wine.

 The Best Winery Experiences in Croatia

-During the last years, Croatia has turned into a unique destination for wine experiences.
+During the last few years, Croatia has turned into a unique destination for wine experiences.
 Since its independence in 1991, Croatian winemakers have been hard at work to continue the winemaking tradition that was interrupted by the turmoil of the Yugoslav wars.
 Croatia has a long grape-growing history; the Ancient Greeks planted the area in the 5th Century BC.

 Wine geeks have been fawning over Croatian wines for years.
 Croatia boasts over 400 indigenous grape varieties and 300 wine-producing areas.